uclapi/ucl-assistant-notifications/README.md

 * `POST /upi/xxx/` - send a push notification to the specified UPI.
 Requires a JSON object as body, with `title`, `content`, and `type` parameters.
-Returns 200 if notifcation sent, returns 404 if that user is not registered for notifications.
+Returns 200 if notifcation sent, returns a 404 error if that user is not registered for notifications.

 * `DELETE /upi/xxx/` - removes a user from the notifications system.
 Deletes the